ethereumclassic/ethereumclassic.github.io/README.md

 ### Submit Links on Github

-TODO: add more about different content types
+LODO: add more about different content types

 If you'd like to submit an Ethereum Classic related article to the website's News section, please follow the instructions below.